 They are licensed to collect debts throughout the country and provide a full range of collection services to the multifamily industry.

-You should also know that as a collection agency, National Credit Systems provides both pre-legal and full legal services, which means the possibility they’ll institute a lawsuit against you can’t be taken lightly.
+You should also know that as a collection agency, they provide both pre-legal and full legal services, which means the possibility they’ll institute a lawsuit against you can’t be taken lightly.

 The company also reports that it will add interest to any unpaid collection balances, where permitted under state law.

 That means the longer your debt is outstanding, the larger it will grow.

 So, is National Credit Systems legit?